-So let’s explore some things parents do “for their kids” and let’s see what they have to sacrifice in the process.
+So let’s explore some things parents do “for their kids”.
+Let’s also see what they have to sacrifice in the process.
 If you have any more examples, I invite you to post them in the comment box below.

 Big house with a big yard

-Many of the people I know start their life in shared accommodations, where things are pretty crowded and other people are in their face much of the time.
-Often, this is during a time when they are building their career through studying, apprenticeship or starting a business.
+Many of the people I know start their life in shared accommodations.
+Things there are pretty crowded and other people “get in their face” much of the time.
+Often, this is during a time when they are building their career through studying, apprenticeship or a new business.

-So a natural desire out of this is to want more space and more privacy – “a big house with a big garden and a tall fence that will stop people from getting into my business”.
+So a natural desire out of this is to want more space and more privacy.
+We want “a big house with a big garden and a tall fence that will stop people from getting into my business”.
 This desire is linked with the ability to afford such a place.

 Over time, there is more money, so we move into a bigger place, then into our first house, then a bigger house with a garden.

-So we start out thinking that good fences make good neighbors, but they just end up making really bored, isolated kids, who must be driven around to activities and known friends from school, and guess who has to drive them there (and back)?
+So we start out thinking that good fences make good neighbors, but they just end up making really bored, isolated kids.
+And they must be driven around to activities and known friends from school.
+Well, guess who has to drive them there (and back)?

 Windows tinting and air conditioning

-Being able to afford a big house also means we can afford a nice car with all the trimmings, like tinted windows, to keep out the sun in the summer and keep our car nice and cool.
+Being able to afford a big house also means we can afford a nice car with all the trimmings.
+So we get tinted windows, to keep out the sun in the summer and keep our car nice and cool.

-Of course, nowadays, all the cars have air conditioning, which makes it great when it is hot outside, but also allow us to keep the windows closed in any weather and listen to music or talk without having to shout.
+Of course, nowadays, all the cars have air conditioning, which makes it great when it is hot outside.
+It also allow us to keep the windows closed in any weather and listen to music or talk without having to shout.

 Having such nice cars and such a nice house with some really nice things inside it to make us comfortable invites some dangers.
 The bad people, those criminals we see every day on television, are out to get our things and so we must do something to protect ourselves and, of course, our kids.

-So we look at the local newspaper and ring around and finally get someone to install a security system, which will not only make a big noise when tripped, it will also alert the local overworked police, who will do their best to come to our aid if something bad happens.
+So we look at the local newspaper and ring around looking for someone to install a security system.
+We want one to not only make a big noise when tripped, it also alert the local overworked police, who will do their best to come to our aid if something bad happens.

-The thing is, getting in and out of the house becomes more complicated, requiring codes and keys and coordination, so sometimes, it may be better just to stay at home, where it is safe.
+The thing is, getting in and out of the house becomes more complicated with codes and keys and coordination.
+So sometimes, it may be better just to stay at home, where it is safe.
 Oh, and at night, we try not to trip the alarm when we go to the toilet, so that we do not wake everybody up.

 Easy communication via computers and mobile phones